ldellape/cms-cvmfs-docker/README.md

 The '-c' option is passed to su and tells it to run the command once the shell has started up.
 If instead you would like to run a shell script with arguments, simply use:
 > docker run <options> aperloff/cms-cvmfs-docker:latest <script> <arguments>
 Please note, you cannot run multiple shell scripts as all of the scripts will be passed as arguments to the first script.

+### Starting and connecting to a VNC server

+First of all, remember to map port 5901 when starting the container (see the options above).
+Once in the container, run the command ```vncserver -geometry $GEOMETRY``` to start the VNC server.
+The default geometry for the VNC server is 1020x768, but the preset GEOMETRY environment vairable sets this to 1920x1080.
+You are free to modify the GEOMETRY environment variable to change the window size.
+The first time you start a server you will be asked to setup a password.
+It must be at least six characters in length.
+You should make note of the hexadecimal number and port number you will be provided by the server.
+It will look something like ```b9a404e6032b:1```.
+Now you want to run the command ```export DISPLAY=b9a404e6032b:1```, which will set the display of the remote machine to that of the VNC server.
+At this point, you can connect to the VNC server with your favorte VNC viewer (RealVNC, TightVNC, OSX built-in VNC viewer, etc.).
+The addess to connect to is 127.0.0.1:5901, or for OSX you can run ```open vnc://127.0.0.1:5901```.

+To list the available VNC servers running on the remote machine use ```vncserver -list```

+You can kill a currently running VNC server using ```vncserver -kill :1```, where ```:1``` is the "X DISPLAY #".

+Note: On OSX you will need to go to System Preferences > Sharing and turn on "Screen Sharing".

 --------------------------------------------
 ## What can I do with this?